Recording Albums

 Setting the Record Level

 While the album is still playing, adjust the recording level using the slider.
 The recording level indicators should just enter the red zone on the loudest sections of music.
-If the indicators flash completely red, you definitely need to reduce the recording level.
+If the indicators flash completely red, you need to reduce the level.

-If you cannot get the recording indicators to move in time with the music, you will need to check that you turntable (or tape deck) is hooked up to your correctly.
+If you cannot get the recording indicators to move in time with the music, you will need to check that your turntable (or tape deck) is hooked up to your correctly.
 There are some details on how to do this here.

 [ Top ]

-Recording an LP Side
+Recording an LP

-Once everything is connected and working:
+Once everything is connected and working, note the following area of the Record window:

 Recording should then start.
 If it does not, see setting the needle down level below.